 Medicines can cost a lot of money.
 If you are worried about money, you may want to cut costs.

-Talk to your doctor if you do not have enough money for your medicine.
-Your doctor may be able to change your medicine to a generic brand that costs less.
+Talk to your provider if you do not have enough money for your medicine.
+Your provider may be able to change your medicine to a generic brand that costs less.
 Many pharmacies and drug companies have programs for reducing the cost for people.

-Call the doctor when you feel like changing your medicine.
+Call the provider when you feel like changing your medicine.
 Know all the medicines that you take.
-Tell your doctor about your prescription medicines, over-the-counter drugs, and any vitamins, supplements, or herbs.
-Together with your doctor, decide what medicines you will take.
+Tell your provider about your prescription medicines, over-the-counter drugs, and any vitamins, supplements, or herbs.
+Together with your provider, decide what medicines you will take.

 Medication - non-compliance; Medication - nonadherence